openframeworks/ofSite/documentation/graphics/ofPixels_.markdown

 _inlined_description: _

-Set the color of all pixels
+Set the color of the pixel at the x,y location